 Practice Table Tennis Alone Using the Playback Facility

 Most of the table tennis tables are built with the facility of playback mode.
 A good example is the popular JOOLA Inside or STIGA Advantage ping pong table.
 You have to safely fold (with the help of safety devices) one table half for the purpose of rebounding the ball against the vertical wall.
 Though this type of self-practice is not very entertaining, it can help to build your consistency.

 Practice Table Tennis Alone with the Help of a Return Board

 It is a special board padded with table tennis rubbers to act as a mimic of your partner.
 It is a very effective training tool to practice table tennis alone.
 The continuation of the rally depends on your consistency, i.e. how many times you can strike the ball properly against the board.
 One great benefit is that return boards give you immediate feedback on how much speed and spin you are putting on the ball.
 Return boards (Example: Yuanclllp Rebound Board) are also considerably cheaper than training robots.

 Shadow practice is a good approach to working on your footwork and techniques without the use of any equipment.
 Stand in front of a mirror and practice your strokes as if you are playing against an opponent.
 The course of action looks like you are playing a real match.
 The concept of shadow practice is based on the sequence of common shots that you play in a game.
 To get it better, record the shadow practice season and rectify it if needed.

 Improve Ball Control

-Setting up targets using small objects like cones, bottles on a table tennis table and hitting balls to that targets from different distances and angles is another good use of self-practice.
+Setting up targets using small objects like cones, and bottles on a table tennis table and hitting balls to those targets from different distances and angles is another good use of self-practice.
 You can also try to hit targets with different spins to simulate real-game situations.
 As you improve, you may vary the no. of targets to make it more challenging.
 All these tricky things help to build authority on precise placement as well as add more variety to your strokes.

 Tossing a Table Tennis Ball